ahmhekal/AsuMathLabG20/README.rst

 Phases 1: Core Operations
 -------------------------

-- Implement C++ class for matrix
+- Implement C++ class for matrix.
-- Support dynamic creation and destruction of matrices of any size
+- Support dynamic creation and destruction of matrices of any size.
-- Support addition, subtraction, multiplication, transpose and division
+- Support addition, subtraction, multiplication, transpose and division.
-- Process input user commands and show results directly
+- Process input user commands and show results directly.
-- Process input file, show each step result then exit)
+- Process input file, show each step result then exit.

 Phases 2: Advanced Operations and Tuning
 ----------------------------------------